01-edu/public/subjects/git/README.md

 ### Submission and Evaluation

-Your work will have to be submitted in the `gitea` link provided. the evaluation will be performed based on your submission and in accordance with the following criterias:
+Your work will have to be submitted in the `gitea` link provided. the evaluation will be performed based on your submission and in accordance with the following criteria:

 - Correctness of the git commands you are using.
 - Clear understanding of the git commands and concepts.